Nanaimo: Early history

+World Wars

 During World War I, the provincial government established an Internment camp for Ukrainian detainees, many of them local, at a Provincial jail in Nanaimo.
 It operated from September 1914 to September 1915.

 In the 1940s, lumber supplanted coal as the main business.
 Minetown Days have been celebrated in the neighbouring community of Lantzville to highlight some of the locale's history.

+Chinese population

 In the late nineteenth century, numerous immigrants came from China and settled here.
 What was known as the first Chinatown in Nanaimo was founded during the gold rush years of the 1860s; it was the third largest in British Columbia.
 In 1884, because of mounting racial tensions related to the Dunsmuir coal company's hiring of Chinese strikebreakers, the company helped move Chinatown to a location outside city limits.

 In 1908, when two Chinese entrepreneurs bought the site and tried to raise rents, the community and 4,000 shareholders from across Canada combined forces and bought a site for the third Chinatown, at a new location focused on Pine Street.
 That third Chinatown burned down on 30 September 1960 but it was by then mostly derelict and abandoned.
 A fourth Chinatown, also called Lower Chinatown or "new town", boomed for a while in the 1920s on Machleary Street.